harlanhaskins/Kaleidoscope-Swift/README.md

 # Important Installation Instructions:

-> Apologies, but the project currently only works on macOS due to some build
+> Apologies, but Part 4 of the project currently only works on macOS due to some build
 > behavior we need to fix for LLVMSwift.
-We hope to have it building on Linux
-> by the end of this week.

-You must follow the instructions specificed in the README for `LLVMSwift` to be able to compile this project.
-Namely, you must copy `cllvm.pc` into `/usr/local/lib/pkgconfig` before the project will build.
+You must follow the instructions specificed in the README for [LLVMSwift](https://github.com/llvm-swift/LLVMSwift.git) to be able to compile this project.

 Once that's done, just open this folder and run